lyndon025/playtested/src/content/article/2023-04-07-pays-homage-to-the-history-of-video-games-that-feels-both-old-and-fresh--full-review---ev.md

 ---
-title: "Pays homage to the history of video games that feels both old and fresh | Full Review - Evoland 2"
+author: lyndonguitar
+category: Review
-description: "Evoland 2 is a classic / modern adventure RPG game with a time-traveling theme, not just with the settings, but with whole video game eras and genres altogether."
+description: Evoland 2 is a classic / modern adventure RPG game with a time-traveling theme, not just with the settings, but with whole video game eras and genres altogether.
+featured: false
 pubDate: 2023-04-07
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "evoland-2"]
+tags:
-featured: false
+- taptap
+- evoland-2
-thumb: "/images/reviews/2023-04-07-pays-homage-to-the-history-of-video-games-that-feels-both-old-and-fresh--full-review---ev-0.avif"
+thumb: /images/reviews/2023-04-07-pays-homage-to-the-history-of-video-games-that-feels-both-old-and-fresh--full-review---ev-0.avif
+title: Pays homage to the history of video games that feels both old and fresh | Full Review - Evoland 2
 ---

 <div class="gallery">